BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 27/09/2020
 ---
 Yesterday's day went according to the plan 🙃.
 I cycled 30 km but it was very hard - there was a huge wind and it was hard to ride 😧 but I made it 💪.
 In the evening I was also at a special service in the church next door - in Dubicze - there was a pastor who goes to India and helps.
 He talked about the mission + said a preaching.
 Today is Sunday - Lord's day, the day of rest.
 I am planning to go to the neighboring church on agappe after the morning service 🙂.

+28/09/2020
+---
+Although yesterday the weather wasn't good, it was a beautiful day 🤗!
+From morning to evening something was happening.
+After the morning service - as I planned - I went to the neighboring church on agappe.
+We had a very good time 👏👏!
+Today I decided to fast and on this day I am not setting up any special activities either.
+We will see what this day brings 🙂.

+29/09/2020
+---
+Yesterday I spent my day fasting and it was a good day 🙃.
+Today I will finally eat something 🤗 (I already ate a pancake in the morning 😆).Today's goal is to prepare a sketch of an article for a blog about what I will want to write about + preparation for a presentation to defend my thesis.

+30/09/2020
+---
+Another great day 😍!
+Apart from the fact that I managed to do everything I planned to do yesterday, I also went out with my friends to the pool in the evening and then we went to the church in Dubicze to eat waffles 😁.
+We sat with young people and talked late on various topics.

+01/10/2020
+---
+I didn't even realize that I hadn't set myself any goal for yesterday.
+Nevertheless, I managed somehow without it 😝.
+I learned to defend my thesis + practiced the presentation.
+As for yesterday, it was very boring and gloomy.
+And I had such a humor too - I don't know why...
+Today, however, I will set myself a goal - to finish the article on the blog and I hope that my mood will be better than yesterday 🙂.

+02/10/2020
+---
+Thank God!
+Both things I planned yesterday are done 🤗!
+Great 😇.
+Last night we could have a prayer with some friends and it was a good time.
+Today's plan is to learn questions to defend my thesis + additionally as a physical activity I want to walk in the forest 👍.

+03/10/2020
+---
+Yesterday's day was funny.
+After work I went to visit my cousin and spent 2-3 hours there talking to my cousins, aunt and uncle 🙃.
+Coming home (I took my cousin with me) something happened to my car and I will have to take it to the mechanic 😭😭.
+But the evening was still pleasant because my cousin and her husband came by, we sat in the evening, ate pizza and talked 👍.

+04/10/2020
+---
+Another great day 👍!
+We celebrated the wedding anniversary of my uncle and aunt - I ate far too much cake 😅😅.
+The last days are very uncontrollable when it comes to eating 🙄.
+And today is Sunday and I have no idea what will happen - I know I want to run 4 km today 🏃.